JeremyIsVersioning/JeremyIsVersioning/README.md

-# 👋 Hi, I'm Jérémy
+# 👋 Hey there, I’m Jérémy

-**Self-taught developer specializing in C++, SQL, and web development.**
+I’m a self-taught developer focused on C++, SQL, and web development.
+I live in France, just a stone’s throw from the Swiss border, which gives me a unique perspective bridging two cultures and markets.
-Adaptable and always looking to learn new technologies.
+I’m always eager to pick up new skills !

 ---

 ## 🚀 About Me
-- 💻 Experience in **C++** for performance-critical applications.
+- 💻 I’ve built solid experience with C++ for projects where performance really matters.
-- 🗄️ Skilled in **SQL**.
+- 🗄️ I’m comfortable working with SQL.
-- 🌐 Proficient in **front-end & back-end web development**
+- 🌐 I’m skilled in both front-end and back-end web development.
-- 🎯 Passionate about building **efficient, reliable, and well-structured applications**.
+- 🎯 My goal is to create software that’s not only effective but also well-designed and maintainable.
-- 📚 Always improving my skills and exploring new tools.
+- 📚 I’m constantly learning and exploring new tools and technologies.

 ---